falcosecurity/falco-website/content/en/docs/plugins/_index.md

 ## Plugin Event Sources and Interoperability

-Events returned by source plugins have an "event source" which describes the information in the event.
-This is distinct from the plugin name to allow for multiple kinds of plugins to generate the same kind of events.
+Events returned by source plugins have an "event source" that describes the event's information.
+This is distinct from the plugin name to allow for multiple plugin implementations to generate the same kind of events.
 For example, there might be plugins gke-audit-bridge, eks-audit-bridge, ibmcloud-audit-bridge, etc. that all fetch [K8s Audit](https://kubernetes.io/docs/tasks/debug-application-cluster/audit/) information.
 The plugins would have different names and IDs but would have the same event source k8s_audit.

 An extractor plugin optionally provides a set of event sources.
 When the framework receives an event with an event source in the plugin's set of event sources, fields in expressions/Falco outputs will be extracted from events using the plugin.
 An extractor plugin can also *not* name a set of event sources.
 In this case, *all* events will be presented to the extractor plugin, regardless of source.
 In this case, the extractor plugin must detect the format of arbitrary payloads and be able to return NULL/no value when the payload is not supported.
 As such, given a specific event source such as k8s_audit, there is an implicit contract to honor regarding how data is formatted in each event of that source, such that compatible extractor plugins are able parse events of a certain source even if they are produced by different source plugins.